-CLEVELAND -- The Greater Cleveland Regional Transit Authority (RTA) is planning to build a new Brookpark Rapid Station on the Cleveland-Brook Park border, near Cleveland Hopkins International Airport.
-This is RTA's highest ridership rail station.
+CLEVELAND -- The Greater Cleveland Regional Transit Authority (RTA) is building a new station on the Cleveland-Brook Park border, near Cleveland Hopkins International Airport.
+This is RTA's highest ridership rail station west of Tower City.
+A ground-breaking ceremony was held April 9, 2015.

 Overview

-• Design cost: $1.2 million, June 2009.
+• Design cost: $1.2 million.
 Paid with federal stimulus funds from the American Recovery and Reinvestment Act (ARRA).

 ADA upgrade for station